The Osterman Weekend (film): Production

 William Castle initially purchased the film rights and asked author Ludlum to write the script.
 Ludlum was reluctant.
 Despite his extensive film and theatre experience, he said "I didn't leave that crowd of ocelots to go back into it."
+In 1972 Dalton Trumbo was announced as the screenwriter.

 As related in the documentary Alpha to Omega: Exposing The Osterman Weekend, producers Peter S. Davis and William N. Panzer were celebrating the wrapping of a film when they ran into Larry Jones.
 Jones, also a producer, revealed that he owned the film rights to Robert Ludlum's 1972 novel The Osterman Weekend, but was giving up on turning it into a feature film since he had not been able to develop a satisfactory screenplay.
 Davis and Panzer immediately offered to purchase the rights, as they felt this could be the project that elevated them out of the B-movie features that they had been financing up to that point.
 Jones and a partner agreed, and Davis and Panzer began pre-production.

-The first order of business was to adapt Ludlum's complex story, and for this they hired Ian Masters.
+They hired Ian Masters to adapt Ludlum's complex story for the screen.
 Davis claims that Masters followed conspiracy theories and closely paid attention to the CIA's activities throughout the world.
 After Masters developed the script's groundwork, Alan Sharp was hired to work on characters and dialogue.

 With the screenplay completed they went looking for a director, and an offhand comment led them to Sam Peckinpah, the controversial and troubled man who had helmed The Wild Bunch (1969) and Straw Dogs (1971).
 Suffering from a damaged reputation due to alcohol and drug addiction (noted most recently on the set of his 1978 film Convoy), Peckinpah had been given the opportunity to do second unit work on Don Siegel's Jinxed! in 1981.
 The competence and professionalism he displayed made it possible for him to be considered as director of The Osterman Weekend.

+Peckinpah said "It's a good book and I think it'll make a good movie."

 Many studios did not want to work with Peckinpah because of his antagonistic relationship with producers.
-Additionally, the director's health was poor.
-Davis and Panzer were undaunted, because they felt that having Peckinpah's name attached to their film would lend it an air of respectability.
 Due to the director's damaged reputation, the producers were forced to seek financing from independent sources.
 According to the commentators on the film's special edition DVD, Peckinpah hated Ludlum's novel and he did not like the screenplay either.
 Peckinpah requested and was given permission to work on the script himself, but after submitting his first few pages the producers forbade him from any more rewrites.